MIT-LAE/IdealGases.jl/README.md

 # Gas.jl

-A simple package to efficiently calculate real gas properties based on NASA polynomials.
+A simple package to efficiently calculate calorically perfect ideal gas properties based on NASA polynomials.
 Can be expanded in the future.